 Vomiting and diarrhea are common signs of inflamed, irritated stomach and intestines, or gastrointestinal upset.

-As unpleasant as it is, vomiting is your pet's way of emptying their stomach of indigestible material to prevent it from getting further into their system.
+As unpleasant as it is, vomiting is your pet's way of emptying its stomach of indigestible material to prevent it from getting further into its system.

 Diarrhea often occurs when that indigestible material makes it's way fully through your dog’s digestive system, anywhere along the intestinal tract.

 What Is Causing My Cat's Diarrhea?